Estimating the convex relaxation of the ideal magnetohydrodynamics equations: Introduction

-In view of the relationship between convexity and weak convergence, it is reasonable to expect that as long as the $\Lambda$-convex hull is non-trivial, it is indeed the appropriate relaxation, i.e. weak limits of weak solutions to the original problem will take values in the $\Lambda$-convex hull.
+One can expect (see in particular the first paragraph of Section \ref{sec:lam}) that as long as the $\Lambda$-convex hull is non-trivial, it is indeed the appropriate relaxation, i.e. weak limits of weak solutions to the original problem will take values in the $\Lambda$-convex hull.
 The difficulty then lies in computing the hull explicitly.

 Typically, there are two approaches to achieve this: either to estimate from above by trying to find the smallest $\Lambda$-convex set containing $K_{r,s}$; or from below by computing so-called laminates, i.e. connecting points from $K_{r,s}$ with $\Lambda$-segments.
-We note that a priori it is possible that the upper and lower estimates can not be improved to the point where they coincide, for instance this was the case for the stationary IPM equations in \cite{Hitruhin-Lindberg}.
+We note that a priori it is possible that the upper and lower estimates cannot be improved to the point where they coincide, for instance this was the case for the stationary IPM equations in \cite{Hitruhin-Lindberg}.
 Nonetheless, it is also of mathematical interest to know such behaviour.

 We present our main results for the two estimates in Propositions \ref{prop:lam} and \ref{prop:hull} below.
-While there remains a gap between these two results (see also the concluding discussion in Section \ref{sec:conc}), to the authors' best knowledge, currently there exist no better results in either of these two directions of trying to explicitly obtain the convex relaxation of the ideal MHD equations.
+While there remains a gap between these two results (see also the discussion in Section \ref{sec:conc}), to the authors' best knowledge, currently there exist no better results in either of these two directions of trying to explicitly obtain the convex relaxation of the ideal MHD equations.

 In particular, we can compare our results to those obtained in \cite{FLSz}, where the results regarding laminates are contained in Lemmas 6.10-6.14, and where the size of the relaxation in both the fluid and magnetic parts has to be small (controlled by certain constants $\varepsilon_\tau$, not explicit quantities involving $z$).
 In our Els\"asser formulation this essentially amounts to the relaxation of $M_0(z)=0$, for which already in our lower estimate of the lamination hull from Proposition \ref{prop:lam} we provide explicit inequalities (such as \eqref{eq:nnlam1pt5}), which do not require the introduction of any small error parameters.
 Hence, it yields an advancement towards the explicit characterization of the lamination hull.